 Extra heavy for overnight protection.

 Eco-friendly option.
 Biodegradable super absorbents pads!

 Instant first aid ice packs built into the pad, to provide relief from stitches or hemorroids

 Buy from Amazon

-If you are like me, you probably didn’t even know that postpartum / incontinence underwear even existed!
-It was my wife that introduced them to me when she gave birth to our first child, and I always loved the idea.
+If you are like me, you probably didn’t even know that postpartum or incontinence underwear even existed!
+It was my partner that introduced them to me when she gave birth to our first child, and I always loved the idea.
 I also used them when I gave birth and I totally recommend these.
 They are ideal for the very first couple of days when the bleeding is very heavy, and you really don’t need to worry about leaking.
 You will be tired and emotional, wanting to look at your new beautiful baby – let’s not worry about the bleeding at all.